Janet Banana: Time as First Lady

 Canaan Banana became President of Zimbabwe in 1980 and Janet became First Lady of Zimbabwe.
 She found the position exciting, both for her role in building the future of the country and for the position among international elite she now occupied, invited to attend events like the wedding of Prince Charles and Lady Diana Spencer.
 But it was also lonely, and she missed her family and familiar food, in a State House still staffed by employees hired to cook British food for Ian Smith.
 As First Lady and afterwards, she acted as an outspoken promoter of women's rights and racial integration in Zimbabwe.
-A conference for women hosted by the Methodist church in Bulawayo in 1987 had Banana speaking out on the segregated nature of the Methodist church in the country, including how that very women's organization had two branches largely divided on racial lines that she referred to as "mini-apartheids".
+A conference for women hosted by the Methodist church in Bulawayo in 1987 had Banana speaking out on the segregated nature of the Methodist church in the country, including how that every women's organization had two branches largely divided on racial lines that she referred to as "mini-apartheids".

 Later life

-After seven years, Canaan Banana was removed from the office of President following a constitutional amendment that instated Prime Minister Robert Mugabe.
+After seven years, Canaan Banana retired from the office of President following a constitutional amendment converting it from a ceremonial to an executive post, to be held by Robert Mugabe, hitherto Prime Minister.
 In the 1990s, her husband faced criminal charges for sodomy and Banana and her daughter sought political asylum in the United Kingdom in October 2000.
 She was awarded British citizenship in 2006, and took the oath of allegiance on 10 February 2006 at a ceremony in the London Borough of Haringey in front of the Mayor of Haringey.
 After Mugabe resigned in 2017, Banana made a statement hoping that his successor, Emmerson Mnangagwa, would have a "Damascene conversion, like St Paul" and turn away from the evils of Mugabe's government and the ethnic cleansing of the Gukurahundi.
 Despite her term as First Lady, Janet Banana did not receive a pension from either Mugabe or Mnangagwa.
 She later received her spousal pension after her return to Zimbabwe after 18 years in the United Kingdom.
 She returned to live in Bulawayo in 2019.

 Janet Banana died on 29 July 2021 at Bulawayo's Mater Dei Hospital.